Retroperspect/UFO_blog/README.md

 ### Indication from a survey targeting professionals having insight to IT-systems

-We also did a survey to get further insights into how widley used monitoring is in companies.
+We also did a survey to get further insights into how monitoring is used in IT-companies.

 The survey was targeting professionals working within IT-companies.¤ In our survey 80% says that they use some kind of monitoring systems like Grafana/Kibana etc.